selked/scrivenR/README.md

 Automatic transcription is performed with [Whisper](https://github.com/openai/whisper).
 I do most of my work in R, which includes the excellent [`audio.whisper`](https://community.r-multiverse.org/audio.whisper/doc/manual.html) package.
 This allows for easy transcription of individual audio files, but I wanted some ready-made functions for batch processing of file-conversion and automatic transcription.
 That's where `scrivenR` comes in.

 This package comprises three functions: `extract_audio()`, `convert_audio()`, and `transcribe_audio()`.
 Because Whisper requires its audio input to be formatted as 16-bit mono .WAVs, we often need to convert our audio files accordingly.
 The first two functions help us with this task, depending on whether we start with a video file or an inappropriately formatted audio files.
-The third function—assuming that we have now have the correct file formatting—will iterate through our list of files, automatically transcribe each recording, and write the output to a .txt file in the working directory.
+The third function—assuming that we now have the correct file formatting—will iterate through our list of files, automatically transcribe each recording, and write the output to a .txt file in the working directory.

 Now, I'll explain some of the prerequisites and give a few working examples of each function.